SaschaRoemer/ServiceRegistry/README.md

 A playground project inspired by Netflix Eureka.

-ServiceRegistry is implmeneted in ASP.NET Core 6 Web API.
+ServiceRegistry is implemented in ASP.NET Core 6 Web API.
 It provides a RESTful interface where a service can register itself with name and location.
 Applications that require a service request the service location.

 ## Service registration and discovery